NASA-AMMOS/slim/docs/guides/software-lifecycle/security/github-security/README.md

 3. **Enable Secret Scanning:**
    - In the `Code security and analysis` menu from the `Settings` tab:
      - Click on the `Secret scanning` enable button.
-     - We recommend following the step-by-step instructions provided to enable Secret Scanning.
      - We recommend enabling "Push protection" for blocking commits containing secrets
    - To view Secret scanning alerts:
      - Navigate to the repository main page.